 In Part 1 of this two-part blog post series, we discussed two key trends that are shaping the landscape of mobile application development today.
 Here we discuss how to make sense of these trends with the three important takeaways that can guide our path forward and provide the technical approach we need to develop modern mobile apps.

-Despite the march of mobile app development progress and new approaches, the same perennial questions that have long guided the decision between mobile web and native app development still persist as the key deciding factors today.
+Despite the march of mobile app development progress and new approaches, the same perennial questions that’ve long guided the decision between mobile web and native app development still persist as the key deciding factors today.

 Seamless updates vs. app store discoverability